drnikki/open-demographics/doc-source/index.rst

 These questions are *especially* useful if you're trying to measure changes to your community over time.

 There is no technical component to this product.
 We're not making any explicit recommendations about how to administer the survey (like Google Forms or SurveyMonkey).
 If you want to use the question, all you have to do is copy it and use it in your survey.
 If you do use the questions, and would like to give us feedback on the quality of the data you received, please do!
-WE're always worknig to make these questions better.
+WE're always working to make these questions better.

 What do we need?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This project isn't ethically complete - I have concerns about storing this data along side a user,s federated identity.
+This project isn't ethically complete - I have concerns about storing this data along side a user's federated identity.
 As one example, it's possible that people identify as LGBTQIA but are not or cannot be public about that for Reasons.
 Thus, in its current state, it is not a recommendation for storage, only for the text of questions and some variations depending on level of detail.

 Further plans
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^